 Imagine working on receipting rent, paying bills and disbursing funds all week, only to have your server-based trust accounting software crash.
 Bam.
 You’ve lost a whole week’s worth of precious data.

 Not backing up daily is one of the most common and most avoidable trust accounting mistakes.
 While it can be a pain with legacy software systems, cloud property management systems like do it automatically for you so there’s no excuse.

 Another benefit of cloud property management systems, is that they can integrate with cloud based accounting software, further simplifying your compliance obligations!

-So if you’re sick of manually backing up your data, simply upgrade your software to ensure your data is protected at all times.
+So if you’re sick of manually backing up your data, simply upgrade your software to the Springboard software to ensure your data is protected at all times.

 7. Disbursing funds before a transaction closes

 Another common trust accounting mistake is early disbursement of funds.
 Under no circumstance should this happen before the keys are exchanged and the required paperwork completed as deals can fall through and last minute agreements may be made which would then require adjustments.

 So not only are early disbursements a headache for your trust accountant but it also results in non-compliance – it’s simply not worth it.

 The more manual data entry there is, the higher the chance of simple data entry errors that can eventually snowball into massive trust accounting headaches.
 While this can’t be avoided, it can be minimised with data entry policies.